 5. I am an owner of a Ford KA 1.3 Trend.
-The reason for this email is to find out more about what you can do with this car performance wise.
+What you can do with this car performance wise?

 We have the ST90 kit which makes a massive difference to the power and torque.
 Your Ka will fly.
 Power increases from 51 kW to 67 kW.
 You can purchase the complete kit or in stages, starting with the SWR 4-2-1 performance manifold.

 6. Does the performance exhaust manifold fit the European Ford Streetka assembled in 2005?
 Is it possible to adjust the catalyst?

 Yes it will fit your 2005 StreetKa.
 We have many happy Streetka and SportKa customers in Europe with our SWR 4-2-1 fitted.
 You can fit a sportcat after the manifold.

 7. You mentioned a sportcat, so that means that the 'original cat' could not be installed after the manifold?
 Does the engine work without 'cat' or are there modifications necessary e.g (software/engine control?)